waynehoggett/Kubestronaut/CKA/6. Communications in a Kubernetes Cluster/Communications in a Kubernetes Cluster.md

   - Check IP address
   - `nslookup <some domain>`

 ## 6.2 Core DNS

 - Enables fast name resolution within the cluster

 ### 6.2.1 Config Files

 - The kubelet is responsible for creating the CoreDNS Pod and inkecting the configuration from `/var/lib/kubelet/config.yaml` into that pod, this is a special type of configuration file, just for the kubelet

+### 6.2.2 Replicating DNS

+- CoreDNS runs as a deployment that can be scaled up and down to improve DNS performance
+- Run `kubectl -n kube-system get deploy` to view the system deployments

+### 6.2.3 Pod-to-Pod connectivity

+- The fully qualified domain name (FQDN) for Services in a Kubernetes cluster is <service-name>.<namespace-name>.svc.cluster.local
+- The `/etc/resolv.conf` file in each pod provides the DNS Suffix search list for the pod, which includes the namespace the pod is in, and the svc.cluster.local and cluster.local namespaces
+- Pods also all have a DNS address that is the IP address with dots converted to dashes, for example: `10-244-0-14.default.pod.cluster.local`

+## 6.3 Ingress and Ingress Controllers